A goal without a plan is just a wish.

 - I use Trello to strategize.

-- I use my gcalendar to plan my weeks
+- I use my gcalendar to plan events.

 You don’t have to use all these things, but you need to use something.
 The key is to do something – anything – to write down your goals.
 Find what works for you and do that.